nengo/nengo-spa/CONTRIBUTING.rst

 If you want to fix a bug or add a feature to Nengo SPA, we welcome pull requests.
 We try to maintain 100% test coverage, so any new features should also include unit tests to cover that change.
-If you fix a bug it's also a good idea to add a unit test, so that the bug doesn't get un-fixed in the future!
+If you fix a bug it's also a good idea to add a unit test, so the bug doesn't get un-fixed in the future!

 Contributor agreement
 ---------------------